Khan/wonder-blocks/packages/wonder-blocks-dropdown/components/single-select.md

 If you need to associate this component with another element (e.g. `<label>`), make sure to pass the `aria-labelledby` and/or `id` props to the `SingleSelect` component.
 This way, the `opener` will receive this value and it will associate both elements.

+Also, if you need screen readers to understand any relevant information on every option item, you can use `aria-label` on each item. e.g. You can use it to let screen readers know the current selected/unselected status of the item when it receives focus.

 ```js
 import {SingleSelect, OptionItem} from "@khanacademy/wonder-blocks-dropdown";